 When stealing a cellphone becomes a federal offense

 In 2014, a Minneapolis man broke into more than 20 cellphone stores across five states.
 According to the StarTribune, the man would steal phones and then allegedly sell them to an international crime ring.
-He was charged with conspiracy to engage in interstate transportation of stolen property, which any criminal defense attorney St. Paul knows is a federal offense.
+He was charged with conspiracy to engage in interstate transportation of stolen property, which any criminal defense attorney in St. Paul knows is a federal offense.

 The details of the case